 We are excited about several new firewood-related projects in New Hampshire:

 - Large aluminum signs about firewood transportation installed at state Welcome Centers, and select state parks and other points of entry into the state.
-You can download a digital version of our sign here.

 - An artificial “campfire” that can be used in “smoldering” or “blazing” mode at expos and other events to draw attention to firewood messaging (designed and built by Doug Cygan, the state’s Invasive Species Coordinator).